shiwalimohan/shiwalimohan.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

 Hi!
-I am an AI scientist with over a decade of experience in intelligent systems research & development.
+I am a scientist with over a decade of experience in AI research & development.
 I:

 * Build intelligent agents - computational entities that make decisions and take actions, sequentially and over a long time horizon, to achieve a desirable outcome.